Norms & Behavioral Change (NoBeC) Talks

-We host a two-day workshop that brings together researchers studying the relationship between social norms and behavioral change.
-This includes, but is not limited to, experimental, empirical, and theoretical research investigating the formation, change, and abolishment of norms and their role in affecting and being affected by individual and collective behavior.
-Our goal is to advance knowledge in this interdisciplinary area of research.
-Speakers include both early-career and senior researchers from economics, psychology, and adjacent fields.
+As in previous versions, the NoBeC (Norms and Behavioral Change) Conference aims to bring together researchers studying the relationships between social norms and behavioral change.
+This includes experimental, empirical, and theoretical research investigating the formation, change, and abandonment of norms and their role in affecting and being affected by individual and collective behavior.
+We invite researchers and practitioners working at the intersection of social norms and behavioral change and its applications in the fields of economics, psychology, political science, and public health as well as other corresponding disciplines.

 The RISE Research Award 2020